Skip to Content

 The overarching goal of EWEB’s Drinking Water Source Protection (DWSP) program is to maintain our community’s exceptional water quality.
 We do this by maintaining the balance between watershed health and human use over time.
 To meet this goal, we aim to:

-• Promote public awareness and maintain our healthy watershed in partnership with others.
+• Promote public awareness and stewardship of a healthy watershed through actions and programs.

 EWEB's Karl Morgenstern examines damage from the Holiday Farm Fire at Fern Creek.
 EWEB's Karl Morgenstern examines damage from the Holiday Farm Fire at Fern Creek.